Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Another Season Assured

-For Wagner, the 2015-16 season saw the center forward enjoy of his best seasons.
+The 2015-16 season for Wagner saw the center forward enjoy his best season.
 Before coming to SV Darmstadt 98, Wagner spent the previous three seasons with Hertha Berlin SC and its reserve team.
 In his last season with Hertha Berlin SC, Wagner scored zero goals.
 Wagner rediscovered a scoring touch with 13 goals before the club's penultimate match at Berlin's Olympiastadion.
-That figure included a pair of goals in earlier 2-1 victories for the club (home to Werder Bremen on Sept.
+That figure included a pair of goals in earlier 2-1 victories (home to Werder Bremen on Sept.
 22, 2015, and at Hannover 96 on Jan.
 23, 2016).

-His 14th goal proved the most vital for the club to ensure safety, despite trailing 1-0 after 14 minutes.
-Gondorf equalized after 24 minutes, but the club was also attempting to fend off Eintracht Frankfurt and 1899 Hoffenheim to survive.
+His 14th goal proved vital for the club to ensure safety, despite trailing 1-0 after 14 minutes.
+Gondorf equalized after 24 minutes, but the club attempted to fend off Eintracht Frankfurt and 1899 Hoffenheim to survive.
 Another goal would surely help, and cue in Wagner, whose 82nd-minute goal put SV Darmstadt 98 in striking distance.
 It would be Wagner's last significant contribution in that season.
-Five minutes later, he received a red card and was ineligible for the club's season finale at home against Borussia Mönchengladbach.
+He received a red card five minutes later and was ineligible for the club's season finale at home against Borussia Mönchengladbach.